angus-c/wordy-extension/README.md

 ## Wordy Extension
 ### A word frequency util in a chrome extension

-Wordy lists all words on the current web page by usage frequency.
+Wordy lists the words on the current web page by usage frequency.

 ###Installation
 Drag [wordy-extension.crx](https://github.com/angus-c/wordy-extension/blob/master/wordy-extension.crx) to your chrome extensions page.